pcharan31/QuizApp/README.md

 **✨ Features**

--**Interactive Quiz**: Users can solve MCQs one question at a time.
+- **Interactive Quiz**: Users can solve MCQs one question at a time.
--**Option Selection Validation**: Users cannot proceed to the next question without selecting an option.
+- **Option Selection Validation**: Users cannot proceed to the next question without selecting an option.
-**Dynamic Scoring**: Scores are calculated in real-time using a score state variable.
+- **Dynamic Scoring**: Scores are calculated in real-time using a score state variable.
-**Final Score Display**: Once all questions are answered, users are presented with their final score.
+- **Final Score Display**: Once all questions are answered, users are presented with their final score.
-**User-Friendly Interface**: The application provides a smooth and intuitive interface for taking quizzes.
+- **User-Friendly Interface**: The application provides a smooth and intuitive interface for taking quizzes.

 **🚀 How It Works**